Azoaketta/Azoaketta/README.md

 - 👋 Hi, I’m @Azoaketta
 - 👀 I’m interested in getting good at coding
-- 🌱 I’m currently learning day trading and engineering
+- 🌱 I’m into  day trading and sode engineering
 - 🧠 I’m looking to collaborate on anything thats productive
-- 📫 How to reach me telegram @+256778083619
+- 📫 How to reach me whatsapp 256782230723

 <!---
 Azoaketta/Azoaketta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.